-109.4 Work commencing before permit issuance.
-Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the necessary permits or without prior approval from the building official as permitted in Section 105.2.2 or 105.12 shall be subject to a penalty fee in addition to the required permit fees, as set in the approved schedule of fees or as provided by local ordinance.
+- 109.4 Work commencing before permit issuance.
+Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the building official's approval or the necessary permits shall be subject to a penalty fee in addition to the required permit fees, as set in approved fee schedule set forth on the Town's fee schedule adopted by resolution of the Town Commission.
 This provision shall not apply to emergency work when delay would clearly have placed life or property in imminent danger.
-But in all such cases, the required permit(s) must be applied for within three (3) business days and any unreasonable delay in obtaining those permit(s) shall result in the charge a penalty fee.
+But in all such cases, there should be immediate notification to the Building Official and the required permit(s) must be applied for within three business (3) business days and any unreasonable delay in obtaining those permit(s) shall result in the charge of a penalty fee.
 The payment of a penalty fee shall not preclude or be deemed a substitute for prosecution for commencing work without first obtaining a permit.
-The building official may grant extensions of time or adjust penalties when justifiable cause has been demonstrated in writing.

-109.5 Related fees.
-The payment of the fee for the construction, alteration, removal or demolition for work done in connection to or concurrently with the work authorized by a building permit shall not relieve the applicant or holder of the permit from the payment of other fees that are prescribed by law

-Refunds.
-The building official is authorized to establish and publish a refund policy through local ordinance or resolution.
+The Building Official may grant extensions of time or adjust penalties when justification cause has been demonstrated in writing. - 109.5 Related fees.
+The payment of the fee for the construction, alteration, removal or demolition for work done in connection to or concurrently with the work authorized by a building permit shall not relieve the applicant or holder of the permit from the payment of other fees that are prescribed by law. - 109.6 Refunds.
+The building official is authorized to establish a refund policy.